abhishek-sankar/PyTorch-Notebooks/migration/readme.md

-# Java 11 to 21+ Migration Agent System
+# Intelligent Java Migration System

 ## Overview
-An agentic system that automates the migration of Maven-based Java projects from Java 11 to 21+, including Spring Boot upgrades and dependency migrations.
-The system uses LangChain-based agents with human-in-the-loop capabilities for handling complex migration scenarios.
+An advanced agent-based system for automating Java 8/11/17 to Java 21 migrations with Spring Boot 3.x and Jakarta EE support using LangChain/LangGraph orchestration.
+The system provides human-like decision making through intelligent agents that can analyze, execute, and fix migration issues automatically.

 ## Problem Statement
 - Manual Java version migrations are time-consuming and error-prone